 We are bringing to you THE TWIN TREES PET FIRST AID COURSE!
 This course is FREE and open to the public.
+An absolute must for dog walkers, pet sitters, and all pet parents (Dog Moms and Cat Dads alike) who wish to keep their furbabies alive, well, safe, healthy, an out of the ER.
 Take notes and leave any questions in the YouTube comments section:)

 On this playlist, you will find all of the information that you need to be a responsible and informed pet parent, so that you can keep your furbaby safe from danger and be prepared for the worst case scenario.

 We are building a library of short, instructional videos to help make emergencies more fun and less stressful:) These are designed especially with new graduates of vet school in mind, but everyone is welcome.